MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-software-download-settings-office-365.md

 As an admin, you can control which Office software your users can download and install from [My account](https://portal.office.com/account) > **Apps & devices**.
 Whichever choices you make, they apply to all users in your organization.

-If you choose to make some software unavailable to your users, they will see a message on their **Apps & devices** page instead of an **Install** button.
+If you choose to make some software unavailable to your users, they'll see a message on their **Apps & devices** page instead of an **Install** button.
 For example, if you choose to make Office unavailable, users see this message:

 &nbsp;&nbsp;&nbsp; Your admin has turned off Office installs.
 Contact your admin for more information about how to get Office in your organization.